Short overview of the reception system

 - HUDA (lieux d’hébergement d’urgence pour demandeurs d’asile): these are centres for all applicants, including Dublin applicants.

 On 18 December 2020, the Ministry of Interior published its 2021-2023 national reception plan for asylum seekers and the integration of refugees.
-This plan makes it possible to adapt the reception policy to the migration context and to the specific characteristics of the regions, inter alia through a better distribution of asylum seekers across national territory.
+This plan makes it possible to adapt the reception policy to the migration context and to the specific characteristics of the regions, inter alia through a better distribution of asylum seekers across all French territory.
 It is based on two pillars: better accommodation and support.
-In 2021, this plan (governed by an order of 7 April 2021) enabled better orientation from the Paris region: 16,000 asylum seekers, 40% of whom under the Dublin procedure, were directed to accommodation in another region.
+Since 2021, this plan (governed by an order of 7 April 2021) enabled better orientation from the Paris region: 36,106 asylum seekers were directed to accommodation in another region, including 19,378 in 2022.
 However, this plan had a negative impact on accommodation in these regions, as the local situation has not improved and it is now becoming almost easier to be accommodated from Paris than from other places.
+Moreover it can lead to deprivation of all reception conditions for people who do not accept to go to another region (27% between January 2021 and July 2022).